 - Not choosing the right lighting options for the bedroom, that is, a mix of task lighting and dim ambient lighting.

 - Putting in too much furniture in the bedroom drastically reduces the free space available for walking.

 Use a smart sliding wardrobe in a small bedroom to maximise efficiency and space utility

 A wardrobe with hinged doors is probably not the best option if the space between your bed and wardrobe is less.
 Not only does it imply incorrect initial measurements but also makes it difficult to access personal items in your wardrobe

 Tips To Correct These Mistakes

-- Use a natural grasscloth to add some texture and natural/calm colours on the wall to give your bedroom a timeless and peaceful vibe.
+- Use a textured wallpaper to add some texture and natural/calm colours on the wall to give your bedroom a timeless and peaceful vibe.
 However, use only a maximum of two colours in your bedroom to give it a pleasant vibe.